Kyriosity/read-write/README+/software/README+/QA/README.md

 # Software - Quality Assurance

+When there's no more room in RAM,\
+the bugs will walk the office.

+Software is error-prone by its nature.

+## Test by nature

+The developer is the first tester

+The cases when the submitted code is a bug by itself (i've seen such)

+## Automated tests

 Tests are optional but highly recommended and a natural share of software development.
 Be it driven design or anti-bug coverage.